rohan-547/Jupyter-Projects/README.md

 # Hello Everyone!

 I will upload some of the
-Jupyter Project Files which I have done, in this repositary
+Jupyter Projects which I have done, in this repositary.

+To execute these projects, you must install Anaconda on your system.
+Click on the following link : https://www.anaconda.com/products/individual After installing anaconda, run the following command in Terminal/CMD : Jupyter Notebook

 List of Projects :
   1. Diabetes Predictor
+  2. GUI Calculator